 The site is adjacent to existing urban/suburban development patterns and is a logical extension of the urban development boundary.
-The b.
-Efficient and Cost-Effective Services:
+The

 Comprehensive Plan and Land Development Regulations have provisions to protect natural resources and ecosystems at the time of site plan approval.